TDStrasser/KookaBlockly-Reference/docs/source/leds.rst

 LEDs
 ----

-This LEDs category supports the three LED’s that are beneath the display on the Kookaberry.
+This LEDs category supports the three LED’s that are beneath the display on the **Kookaberry**.

 These LEDs are coloured ``red``, ``orange`` and ``green``.